GMunozRodr/Vulkan-Grassland/README.md

 # Features
 ### 100% Procedural
-No imported models or textures — everything is generated at runtime.
+No imported models or textures, everything is generated at runtime.
 This was a fun challenge that came up while making it.

 ### Tessellated Terrain
 The landscape is generated using a heightmap with procedurally calculated normals for the underlying terrain.